Seriously? Does there have to be a lesson on how to cook pasta? I think so.

 And how do you know when pasta is cooked al dente?

 There is only one sure way to know and that is to taste it!
 The cooking time suggested on the package is only a guideline.
 A number of variables will affect the actual cooking time, such as how much water is in the pot, how much pasta, the heat output of the stove burner, for example.
 About 2 minutes short of the cooking time suggested on the package, start tasting the pasta.
 Fish out a piece and bite into it.
-You may see, at its core, a little white uncooked pasta and it will feel sticky on your teeth.
+You may see at its core a little white uncooked pasta and it will feel sticky on your teeth.
 After another minute, try again.
 Keep tasting until it is just cooked through but still has some texture then drain immediately to stop the cooking process.
 And never, ever rinse cooked pasta (unless you are using it for a cold pasta salad).
-You want the surface of the pasta to be sticky so the sauce will adhere to it.
+You want the surface of the pasta to be sticky with starch so the sauce will adhere to it.

 Except…

-Fresh Pasta
+Fresh Pasta:

 So, there you have it.
 Just a brief treatise on pasta and how to cook it the right way.